 A good rule of thumb is to choose pictures that contain one or more identical colours.
 In our Beetle and Vespa posters, for example, the dusty plum and the delicate yellow appear in both.
 This has in fact become one of the most popular pairs in our web shop.
 You can also pick posters with the same background colour, for example our Bergen Bryggen and Bergen Cable Cars posters, which share the same muted blue background.

 Speaking of colours, it is also a good idea to put posters side by side that contain complementary colours: contrasting colours that harmonize and go well together.
 Almost like yin and yang.
 One example is our Aarhus Aros poster, which has a rust red background, and our Aarhus City Hall poster, with its greenish background.
 A complementary pair like that will add a vibrant and colourful look to your home.
-If you are not sure which colours are complementary, you can use this palette as a quick reference.

 Even if it may sound odd, contrasts can actually bring out the best in each other.
 As we’ve all experienced in real life ;) Light and dark, rugged or feminine or lots of other combinations.
 A good example is the combination of Vee Speer’s posters THE BIRTHDAY PARTY untitled#11 and THE BIRTHDAY PARTY untitled#3.

 Add variation and a sense of perspective to your room by staggering two posters – maybe just slightly.
 You can also add life to a space with posters in varying sizes.
 Hang a big poster next to a small one, lined up either at the top or at the bottom.